 The foundation named Stephen Steadman, a senior fellow at the Freeman Spogli Institute (FSI) and deputy director of the Center on Democracy, Development, and the Rule of Law (CDDRL), as its Secretary General.
 The Chair of the commission is the former president of Costa Rica, Laura Chinchilla.

-The Project on Democracy and the Internet, a partnership between the Stanford Center on Philanthropy and Civil Society, CDDRL, and the Stanford Law School will run the commission’s work.
+The Program on Democracy and the Internet, a partnership between the Stanford Center on Philanthropy and Civil Society, CDDRL, and the Stanford Law School will run the commission’s work.

 Read the full foundation statement here.